mikeperry-tor/tor/doc/HACKING/CircuitPaddingDevelopment.md

 where as the speed of light is fixed.
 Significant engineering effort has been devoted to optimizations that reduce the effect of latency on Internet protocols.
-To go against this trend would ensure our irrelevance to the wider conversation about traffic analysis of low latency Internet protocols.
+To go against this trend would ensure our irrelevance to the wider conversation about traffic analysis defenses for low latency Internet protocols.

 On the other hand, through [load balancing](https://gitweb.torproject.org/torspec.git/tree/proposals/265-load-balancing-with-overhead.txt)